-66 The pleasure we obtain from music comes from counting, but counting unconsciously.
-Music is nothing but unconscious arithmetic.
-99 Gottfried Wilhelm von Leibniz, philosopher and mathematician MATHEMATICS What is it about at sixth-form level?
 Maths at A level deals with abstract and sometimes difficult concepts, but it always examines the knowledge and understanding of these concepts by means of practical questions.
-Two-thirds of the A level involves the study of Pure Maths, which greatly extends the Geometry and Trigonometry and particularly the Algebra studied at GCSE or IGCSE, as well as introducing a new topic called Calculus which deals with finding the gradients of curves and areas between curves and lines, and also with solving what are known as differential equations.
+Two-thirds of the A level involves the study of Pure Maths, which greatly extends the Geometry and Trigonometry and particularly the Algebra studied at GCSE or IGCSE, as well as introducing a new topic called Calculus which deals with finding the gradients of curves and areas between curves and lines, and with solving what are known as differential equations.
 The other one-third of the A level involves the study of Statistics and Mechanics.
 Statistics involves studying the idea of sampling, the presentation and interpretation of data, probability, statistical distributions (essentially patterns) and hypothesis testing.
-The Statistics part of A level Maths builds on the Handling Data and Probability sections of GCSE or IGCSE Maths.
+The Statistics part of Maths A level builds on the Handling Data and Probability sections of GCSE or IGCSE Maths.
 Mechanics involves studying kinematics (including the SUVAT equations), Newton's laws of motion and forces and moments.
-The Mechanics part of A level Maths will be familiar to students who have studied or are studying Physics or the Physics part of Combined Science.
+The Mechanics part of Maths A level will be familiar to students who have studied or are studying Physics or the Physics part of Combined Science.
 Students need to study both Statistics and Mechanics in Maths A level.
-Autumn term Much of the rst term of the course builds the foundations of the subject, starting with familiar topics from IGCSE such as indices, quadratic functions, trigonometry and coordinate geometry.
-Later the fundamentals of calculus are introduced together with some of its applications.
-Calculus is covered in considerable depth with the emphasis on extended problem-solving which draws on a wide range of mathematical concepts.
-Spring and Summer terms We look at Mechanics, and examine the concept of a force and the idea of resultant forces, which leads on to Newton's laws of motion.
-We also look at moments, which anybody who has ever been on a see-saw will know about.
-We also look at Statistics, and examine different ways of looking at data and the concept of probability.
-We move on to look at statistical distributions (essentially patterns) that occur naturally.
-66 The difference between the poet and the mathematician is that the poet tries to get his head into the heavens while the mathematician tries to get the heavens into his head.
-99 G.K.
-Chesterton, writer and poet Why study it and what skills does it develop?
+Autumn term Much of the autumn term of the course builds the foundations of the subject, starting with familiar topics from IGCSE such as indices, quadratic functions, trigonometry and coordinate geometry.
+Later the fundamentals of calculus (differentiation and integration) are introduced together with some of its applications.
+Students also study Statistics in the autumn term.
+We look at probability, at the binomial and normal distributions and at using hypothesis tests to explore the likelihood of statements (the null hypotheses) being true.
+Spring and Summer terms Calculus is covered in considerable depth with the emphasis on extended problem- solving which draws on a wide rangethat draws on a range of mathematical concepts.
+Various methods of proof are also looked at - we consider met which can be used to answer some interesting questions such as why must there must be infinitely-manyan infinite number of prime numbers and why the square root of 2 cannot be equal to any fraction.
+Students also study Mechanics in the spring and summer terms.
+We look at the SUVAT equations and Newton's laws of motion, and at the motion of projectiles and the topic of moments - anybody who has ever been on a see-saw will instinctively know about moments.
+66 The miracle of the appropriateness of the language of mathematics for the formulation of the laws of physics is a wonderful gift which we neither understand nor deserve.
+99 Eugene Wigner, physicist Why study it and what skills does it develop?
 Maths is a highly-respected subject that develops students' ability to analyse problems and to think logically about solving them.
 Maths A level is a prerequisite for the study of a wide variety of disciplines at university, including Architecture, Computer Science, Economics, Engineering, Finance, Geography, Psychology and Physics.
 Maths A level is highly valued by employers across a wide range of jobs.
 What prior knowledge and skills are required?
 A minimum of Grade 7 at GCSE or IGCSE Mathematics.
 How is the course assessed?